Financial Services Guide

 Our employees that will assist you with your insurance needs will be paid a market salary and may receive bonuses payable based on the overall performance of our business.

-We may receive additional remuneration of up to 3% of the premium from insurers with whom we have profit share or volume bonus arrangements.
-This remuneration is payable if we meet certain agreed sales and/or profitability targets set by the insurer.
 As a business we have relationships with and receive income from various other third parties, as detailed in this FSG.
 For Retail Clients receiving Personal Advice, details of relationships that impact the advice will be included in any SOA or invoice documentation we send you.
 All material conflicts that impact our advice, that are not mentioned in this FSG, will be advised to you on the invoices related to that advice.

 If we give you personal advice, we will inform you of any fees, commission or other payments we, our associates or anyone referring you to us (or us to any insurer) will receive in relation to the policies that are the subject of the advice.